 High altitude pulmonary edema (HAPE) is a potentially fatal condition in which lung capillaries leak and fluid accumulates in the lungs.
-HAPE is uncommon, but can occur in people who rapidly ascend to altitudes above 8200 feet (2500 meters).
+HAPE is uncommon, but can occur in people who rapidly ascend to altitudes above 8200 feet (2500 m).

 HAPE prevention — As with other high altitude illnesses, the best way to prevent HAPE is to ascend slowly.
 This is especially true if you have a previous history of HAPE.

-Preventive medicines are not usually recommended unless you have a history of HAPE and you must ascend quickly to altitudes above 8200 feet (2500 meters).
+Preventive medicines are not usually recommended unless you have a history of HAPE and you must ascend quickly to altitudes above 8200 feet (2500 m).
 Preventive medicines may include nifedipine (commonly used to treat high blood pressure), tadalafil, dexamethasone, or acetazolamide.
 (See "High altitude pulmonary edema".)

 Symptoms can worsen, and you may feel more short of breath, even while resting.
 You may also begin to cough up pink, frothy sputum (spit).